Alrobbertz/swxsoc_core/README.rst

 Code of Conduct
 ---------------
-When you are interacting with the HERMES-SOC community you are asked to follow our `Code of Conduct <https://github.com/HERMES-SOC/code-of-conduct/blob/main/CODE_OF_CONDUCT.md>`_.
+When you are interacting with the SWxSOC community you are asked to follow our `Code of Conduct <https://github.com/swxsoc/code-of-conduct/blob/main/CODE_OF_CONDUCT.md>`_.

 Acknowledgements
 ----------------